 Туре Name Version number / patch

-Hardware M7794 A12 Development code A12
+Hardware M7794 Smart Card IC A12 (produced in Dresden)

+G12 (produced in Tainan - TSMC)

-Firmware FW Identifier including RMS, STS, FL, SAM and Mifare 77.017.12.0
+Firmware FW Identifier including RMS, STS, FL, SAM and Mifare 77.017.12.0 or 77.017.12.2

-Software RSA crypto library RSA2048 v1.02.013
+Software RSA crypto library (optional) RSA2048 v1.02.013

-(optional) RSA4096 v1.02.013
+RSA4096 v1.02.013

-EC library (optional)
+EC library (optional) EC v1.02.013

 Toolbox (optional) Toolbox v1.02.013

-Table 3: Identification of the TOE
+Table 4: Identification of the TOE

 The entire configuration is done during the manufacturing process of the TOE according to the choice of the user or by Bill Per Use (BPU).
 BPU allows a customer to block chips (to the configuration listed in Table 2) on demand at customer's premises.
 Customers, who intend to use this feature receive the TOEs in a predefined configuration, e.g. no blocking applied.
 The blocking information is part of a chip configuration area.
 The blocking information can be modified by customers using specific APDUs.
 Once final blocking is done, further modifications are disabled.
-All differences between the products of this TOE are realized by means of blocking of NVM without changing the hardware.
-Therefore, all products of this TOE are equal from hardware perspective.

 The dedicated RMS functions allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.
 The blocking mechanism is also part of the evaluation.
 For more details please refer to the Security Target Lite [7], chapter 2.2.7 and 2.2.8.